 The anatomy of the hypodermic needle and syringe

 This article has been written to explain how syringes are constructed, and the terms used to describe the component parts.
-Although written for drug workers so they can discuss needle and syringe selection with authority when discussing the issue with injecting drug users it will also be of interest to other health professionals, and injecting drug users.

 At the bottom of the article, there are links to all these products, which you can buy from us.

 Excluding the needle (which can be attached or separate - more on that below), syringes can be constructed with 2 or 3 parts.

 A 3 part syringe has the barrel (the outside of the syringe, which has the graduations and name printed on it), the plunger AND a rubber plunger cap to form a better seal between the barrel and the plunger – most of the syringes we stock are 3 part syringes.